timescale/docs/api/dimension_info.md

 # Dimension Info Constructurs

 <highlight type="note">
-Dimension info constructors were introduced with TimescaleDB 2.13.
+Dimension info constructors were introduced in TimescaleDB 2.13.
 </highlight>

 The `create_hypertable` and `add_dimension` are used together with